Accounting Technology

 ACT 254 : Business Income Tax

 This course focuses on federal income tax laws concerning business entities.
 Emphasis is on income tax investment of partnerships, corporation, LLPs and LLCs.
 Upon completion of this course, the student will be able to apply federal income tax laws concerning business entities.
-This course is offered only in the summer semester.

 Credits